Parametrised moduli spaces of surfaces as infinite loop spaces: Arc systems and the cut locus

-A further example is the following: for $g\ge1$ the boundary Dehn twist $T_{\del}\in\Gamma_{g,1}$ is $\del$-irreducible, though there are plenty of isotopy classes of \emph{simple closed curves} in $\Sigma_{g,1}$ that are fixed by $T_{\del}$: in fact, \emph{all} simple closed curves are fixed, up to isotopy, by $T_{\del}$.
-Nevertheless, \emph{no isotopy class} of arcs is fixed by $\phi$; here it is crucial to consider isotopy classes of arcs relative to the endpoints.
+\begin{expl} For $g\ge1$ the boundary Dehn twist $T_{\del}\in\Gamma_{g,1}$ is $\del$-irreducible, though there are plenty of isotopy classes of \emph{simple closed curves} in $\Sigma_{g,1}$ that are fixed by $T_{\del}$: in fact, \emph{all} simple closed curves are fixed, up to isotopy, by $T_{\del}$.
+Nevertheless, \emph{no isotopy class} of essential arcs is fixed by $\phi$; here it is crucial to consider isotopy classes of arcs relative to the endpoints. \end{expl}